cloudflare/next-on-pages/.changeset/itchy-rings-behave.md

 '@cloudflare/next-on-pages': minor
 ---

-Support the `wildcard` option in the Vercel build output config.
+Support for the `wildcard` option in the Vercel build output config.